 For you I recommend a visit to Braceria Marsili.
 Here you'll feast on local dishes cooked the way nonna would cook for her family.
 Go with their recommendations on everything.
 You'll find whatever you eat to be wonderful.

 By car: arriving from the north, take the E45, the SS18 and then the SS267.
 It's an easy and pleasant drive.

-By train: there is no station in Acciaroli but you can get to the Agropoli-Castellabate station from pretty much anywhere in Italy and then catch the bus to Acciaroli.
+By train: there is no station in Acciaroli but you can get a train to the Agropoli-Castellabate station from pretty much anywhere in Italy and then catch the bus to Acciaroli.
 The number 34 is the one you want - here is the timetable.